Smithville, Ontario: Government

 In some ways Smithville acts as the "administrative centre" of the Township of West Lincoln.
 The council chambers and the largest branch of the municipal library are located in town, as well as the major fire station.
 The public works yard is also centralized in a Smithville location.

 From 1970 to 2018, Smithville fell just north of the boundary of two municipal wards.
 The area north of Townline Road, the bulk of the community, was part of Ward 3, the former Township of South Grimsby.
 New development south of Townline, mainly the Alma Acres, fell into Ward 2, the former Township of Gainsborough.
 In 2018, a revision of ward boundaries placed Smithville and its environs into a new, smaller Ward 3.

 West Lincoln elects one regional councillor, in addition to the Mayor who also serves as the local regional council.

 Federally and provincially, Smithville is located in the riding of Niagara West.

 Infrastructure

 Transportation

-Two Regional Roads run through Smithville.
-Regional Road 20, formerly King's Highway 20, goes primarily east-west, along St. Catharines Street, Griffin Street North and West Street.
-Highway 20 continues to be the major artery in Smithville, and West Lincoln as a whole, connecting Smithville to Hamilton and Niagara Falls.

-Regional Road 14 enters Smithville from the west along Townline Road.
-The designation continues north along Canborough Street and Griffin Street South.
-14 and 20 form a brief concurrency along Griffin Street North.
-14 continues along Station Street and continues north of town as Thirty Road.
-To the south, Regional Road 14, continuing as Haldimand County Road 14, connects Smithville to Highway 3 at Canborough.
-To the north, the 14 designation ends at Mud Street north of town.